AbdalrhmanHamza/so/src/pages/posts/10-css-buttons-hover-styles.md

 </br>

-you can see all 10 demos in one page from here
+you can see all 10 demos in one page from here:

 </br>

 <li class="content__item">
     <button class="button button--pandora">
     <a href="/posts/demos/10-css-hover-buttons/all-demos/demo" target="_blank">
-        <span>All Demo</span>
+        <span>All Demos</span>
     </a>
     </button>
 </li>